Prue Warrilow - Chair

 Master of Education (Adult) (University of Technology); Bachelor of Social Science (Macquarie University); Bachelor of Optometry (University of NSW); Diploma of Management.

 Christina has a diverse background as a clinical optometrist, owning and managing a number of practices, followed by executive roles – leading programs in health and community services across business development, policy, strategic planning and communications.
-She has also held roles in clinical workforce development and training in NSW Health, and aged care workforce development, leading the Aged Care Workforce Innovation Network (WIN) Program.
-Focus Care Solutions is an innovative provider of in-home aged and disability care, specialising in dementia care.
-It combines Christina’s learnings and philosophy of care with the latest practices and technologies, to deliver quality services by caring and skilled staff.
+She has also held positions in clinical workforce development and training in NSW Health, and aged care workforce development, leading the Aged Care Workforce Innovation Network (WIN) Program.
+As CEO of Focus Home Care and Disability Services, Christina leads an innovative new entrant in the aged care industry, applying her executive leadership, transformation and strategic skills in a rapidly growing and complex business environment.